Recycling to Reduce Trash

 Learn more about Recycling and what you can do on the Green Gab podcast The 3rd R – Recycling – from Refuse to Resource.

 Subscribe on Apple Podcasts and get the show notes on The Green Gab Podcast.
-Get the gab with us as we share what we’ve done, as well as tips for greening up your home, your job, your family and your life!
 Get in on the gab for why green matters.

 Get Marla’s award winning book Living Green Effortlessly: Simple Choices for a Better Home, now available on Kindle!